Vancouver: The Victoria Drive assembly commenced a Sunday night online gospel series with Frank Sona on April 26.

 The annual PEI conference on May 16 was hosted virtually due to the ongoing pandemic.

-Glen Ewen: Caleb Simonyi-Gindele continued hosting a “Refuge Series” of Sunday afternoon ministry meetings provided online in a webinar format.
+Glen Ewen: The “Refuge Series” of Sunday afternoon ministry meetings continues to be provided online in a webinar format.
 On April 12, Andrew Ussher (Toronto, ON) spoke an encouraging word of ministry entitled “Refuge in the Risen Christ.”
 On April 19, Gaius Goff spoke concerning “God’s Faithfulness: 7 Fear Nots.”
 On April 26, Peter Ramsay gave ministry on “When the Singer Loses His Song – Refocusing in the Sanctuary.”
 Clark Logan gave encouraging ministry on the topic of “The Sun, Moon, and Stars” on May 3.

 Livonia: The Stark Road assembly held online gospel meetings April 12-May 10 with Joseph Baker (Jackson, MI) and Dan Shutt alternating each night for 30 minutes.

-Chihuahua: Gilberto Torrens continues with a weekly message on a radio station.
+Chihuahua: A weekly message on a radio station continues.
 Online meetings are being held on Zoom, with believers also attending from Ciudad Delicias, Parral, Ciudad Juárez, El Vergel, Matamoros, and El Paso, TX.

 San Luis Río Colorado: Along with regular meetings on Zoom, the believers are maintaining contact via telephone and taking advantage of teaching available on Facebook Live.